-- (a) The subdivision is wholly or partially within the Urban Zone as defined by the Southland District Plan. - (b) The centre of the subdivision is within 500 m of the boundary of the Urban Zone. - (c) The centre of the subdivision is within 500 m of an existing service.
+- (a) The subdivision is wholly or partially within the Urban Zone as defined by the Southland District Plan, or wholly or partially within any zone except the Rural Zone as defined by the Invercargill City District Plan. - (b) The centre of the subdivision is within 500 m of the boundary of the Urban Zone in the Southland District, or any zone except the Rural Zone in Invercargill City. - (c) The centre of the subdivision is within 500 m of an existing service.